Floods Strand Dozens Of Tourists In Kenyas Maasai Mara - UrduPoint

 Floods Strand Dozens Of Tourists In Kenya's Maasai Mara

-Nairobi, (APP - UrduPoint / Pakistan Point News - 1st May, 2024) Nearly 100 tourists are among people marooned after a river overflowed in Kenya's famed Maasai Mara wildlife reserve following a heavy downpour, a local administrator said Wednesday.
+Nairobi, (APP - UrduPoint / Pakistan Point News - 2nd May, 2024) Nearly 100 tourists were among people marooned after a river overflowed in Kenya's famed Maasai Mara wildlife reserve following a heavy downpour, a local administrator said Wednesday, as the death toll from flood-related disasters neared 180.

 Torrential rains, amplified by the El Nino weather pattern, have lashed much of the East African country and destroyed roads, bridges and other infrastructure.

-"Approximately 100 or more tourists" were stranded in more than a dozen lodges and camps, Narok West sub-county administrator Stephen Nakola told AFP.
+"Approximately 100 or more tourists" were stranded in more than a dozen lodges, hotels and camps, Narok West sub-county administrator Stephen Nakola told AFP.

 "That is the preliminary number as of now because some of the camps are unaccessible," he said.